vjutvik/Contiki-IPsec/examples/ipsec/README.md

 If this doesn't work out for you, debugging can be tedious if you're not accustomed to Contiki and IPsec.
 I recommend your to read /var/log/syslog and make sure that charon's debug level is set sufficiently high in strongswan.conf (if you have used strongswan.conf from ipsec-example, it will be set accordingly).
 Other common problems are mis-set IP addresses in spd_conf.c or strongswan.conf.
 It can also be a good idea to run all reset scripts in scripts/ once more, just to make sure that everything really is ready to go.

-Finally, this is what the tunnel interface looks like to me after _connect-router_ is up and running.
-Please note its route in the second entry of the routing table.
+Finally, this is what the tunnel interface looks like to me when the native mote is up and running.
+Please note the route to the tun0 interface in the second entry of the routing table.

 	user@ubuntu:~/share/contiki-master/tools$ ifconfig
 	eth0      Link encap:Ethernet  HWaddr 08:00:27:8d:af:42